GeoSensorWebLab/Arctic-Scholar-Portal/README.markdown

-# Arctic Sensor Web Workbench
+# Arctic Scholar Portal

-The ASW Workbench is a JavaScript Single-Page Application frontend to the GeoCENS Data Service.
-It is a customized version of the RPI Workbench and will have a more focused feature set.
-This means it will be designed to display Arctic Sensor Web data instead of generic sensor data.
+The Arctic Scholar Portal is an integration of the Arctic Scholar backend service and PolarMap.js for the frontend geographic viewer.
+It is a JavaScript Single-Page Application.

 ## Development Environment